braidpool/braidpool/README.md

 Braidpool nodes need to connect to a bitcoin RPC node.
 Let's assume you are running one on `0.0.0.0:8332` with username `xxxx` and password `yyyy`.

+The bitcoin node also needs to have the `hashblock` [ZMQ notification](https://github.com/bitcoin/bitcoin/blob/master/doc/zmq.md) enabled.
+Let's assume this is enabled on port `28332`.

 For the moment, the braidpool node runs a simple p2p broadcast.
 To run it you need to do the usual cargo things